 Why adjust it?

-When in the RPM range the the power valve opens, and how fast it opens, affects the power delivery characteristics of the engine.
+The power delivery characteristics of the engine are affected by the timing and speed at which the power valve opens.
 The ideal power delivery isn't necessarily the same for all riders or riding conditions, so many riders find it beneficial to alter power delivery characteristics to suit the available traction and their personal preferences.

 How do I adjust it?